shirish93/shirish93.github.io/_posts/2024-02-16-tape-and-strings.md

 * **Airbnb:** Began as a simple website connecting home-sharing individuals, focusing on functionality over design, and rapidly scaled based on user traction.
 * **Instagram:** Launched with a limited set of features, prioritizing usability and user engagement over advanced editing tools, and became a cultural phenomenon.

-However, it's crucial to acknowledge that not all systems are ideal candidates for the "duct-tape and strings" approach.
+However, it's important to acknowledge that not all systems are ideal candidates for the "duct-tape and strings" approach.
 This philosophy might not be suitable for systems requiring high security, reliability, or scalability.

 Additionally, it's important to also consider that speed to market isn't a guaranteed winner, product finish and customer preferences play a huge part in the calculus.
 Apple wasn't the first to enter the mp3 player market with its iPod devices, yet in very short few years, it drove Microsoft's Zune -- the first mover -- out of business.
 Then it repeated the move with the iPhone, displacing 'serious' phone makers in short order.
 Tesla wasn't the first electric car in America either, yet it quickly became the first successful American mass-market EV manufacturer.